HOUSE DISTRICT 38

 A precinct is the smallest political subdivision in a state.
 Precinct Leaders are community members nominated to oversee individual precincts.
 Their responsibility is to engage directly with voters in a small, geographic area.
 Precinct Leaders also sit on the Polk County Central Committee, which conducts the local business of the County Party.
 Precinct Chairs organize their precincts to get the party message to the individual voter, and help carry out the party program to get voters to the polls on Election Day.
 Each Precinct Leader automatically serves as a member of the Polk County Central Committee, which is the governing body of Polk County.

-The Polk County Central Committee meets on the third Monday of the month at 6:30 PM in Des Moines.
+The Polk County Central Committee meets the Fourth Monday every month except May and December, 6:30 PM at Polk County River Place, 2309 Euclid Ave., Des Moines

 Organizing their precinct

-Mobilizing voters and get them to the polls
+Mobilizing voters to get them to the polls

 Plugging volunteers into county-wide efforts and local campaigns